NEWS

 Step 1: Find a restaurant

 Go to the restaurant reservation listing page and search for a restaurant you'd like to visit.
-You can filter by categories such as areas, dates, cuisine, dietary restrictions, price range, and Michelin awards.
+You can filter by categories such as areas, dates, cuisine, dietary restrictions and price range.

 Step 2: Enter your information